-After accounting for these variables, the volatility targets and the allocation constraints, the Index will generally take long synthetic positions in the Constituents with positive estimated future returns and short synthetic positions in the Constituents with negative estimated future returns (although in certain circumstances, the Index might take short synthetic positions in Constituents with positive estimated future returns).
+After accounting for these variables, the volatility targets and the allocation constraints, the Index will generally take long synthetic positions in the Constituents with positive estimated future returns and short synthetic positions in the Constituents with negative estimated future returns (although in certain circumstances, the Index might take short synthetic positions in Constituents with positive estimated future returns or long synthetic positions in Constituents with negative estimated future returns).
 The Optimax Calculation Agent will publish the index values for the Index on Bloomberg, subject to the occurrence of a market disruption event or in the case of the occurrence of certain limitations or suspensions of the trading of options or futures contracts on commodities related to the Constituents.
 You can find the current index value for the Index on Bloomberg at: ticker: CMDTOMER.